 In the absence of a Remuneration Committee during the year, the Board as a whole took on the functions of the Remuneration Committee.
 As such, the Board monitors the performance of each of the Company's executive Directors and senior executives to ensure they are rewarded fairly for their contribution to the Group.
+The executive Directors are excused from the meetings to determine their remuneration.
 It also sets the remuneration and terms and conditions of appointment for the non-executive Directors.
 In determining remuneration levels, the Board takes into consideration the practices of other companies of similar scope and size to ensure that senior executives and Board members are properly rewarded and motivated to perform in the best interests of the shareholders.